AlexeyProg/AlexeyProg/README.md

 ### 👩‍💻  About Me :
 - 👋 Hi, I’m Alex.
-A guy form Russia who lives in Batumi, Georgia.
+A guy from Russia who lives in Batumi, Georgia.
 - 👀 C++ development(main)
 - 👀 Python parsing (hobby)
 - These projects are for view some my skills , ui i neglected.